Focusing on affordability in private education

 Financial assistance and accessibility

-TCS is a consummate example of this principle.
-One of the three pillars of its strategic plan is to make the school more accessible.
+As such, one of the three pillars of the TCS strategic plan is to make the school more accessible.
 “We aim to make TCS available to a diverse range of families,” says LaBranche.
 “We want families with varying socio-economic backgrounds at our school—families from different places and walks of life.”

-This is good news for prospective TCS students.
-Unlike at many other schools, anyone at any grade level can apply for financial assistance at TCS, including day students, Canadian boarders, and international boarders—regardless of their financial situation.
-What’s more, approximately 32% of students receive tuition assistance.
+This is good news for prospective TCS students and something the school wants families to be aware of.
+“We don’t want people cancelling themselves out before looking into the options that are available to them,” says De Silva.
+Unlike other schools, anyone at any grade level can apply for financial assistance at TCS, including day students, Canadian boarders, and international boarders—regardless of their financial situation.
+What’s more, approximately 32% of students receive tuition assistance and the school is able to award over $3.5 million dollars in bursaries each year.

 Bursaries and scholarships